kchen-sh/director-openstack-plugin/README.md

       * volume size
       * SSH user name
       * Bootstrap script
-    * Alternatively the user can click the pulldown menu to create DB Server Instance instead of embedded DB.
-    * Put in the information required by DB Server
+    * If the user enable Trove support (please refer to section "Known Limitations"), alternatively the user can click the pulldown menu to select "Create DB Server Instance" instead of "Embedded DB" and put in below information required by DB Server to enable a CM node with Trove:
       * DB Name
       * Master username
       * Master user password (Referring to Known Limitations, currently the user